 A: The s.106 agreement will contain the relevant planning obligations and ensure that the obligations are suitably secured for the appropriate period in planning terms.
-Section 106 agreements run with the land and therefore will be enforceable against both the applicant as the current landowner and its successors in title.
+Section 106 agreements are associated with a particular development and run with the land and therefore will be enforceable against any landowners (including the applicant) that sign up to the agreement and their both the applicant as the current landowner and its successors in title.
 Please refer to the Heads of Terms: Summary of obligations for more detail as to obligations.